 Freelancing & Consulting

 Freelancing and consulting are both ways to use your current skills to earn income.
 This is similar to working at a regular company, but you are not an employee of any particular company.
 Instead, you are self-employed and you'll work on a contract basis with a number of different companies that you come across.
 The trick with this method of income is to learn how to attract companies that will hire you in many different countries.
 Speaking their language is typically a requirement.
 Check out Fiverr or Design Crowd to put your design skills to work, or check out upwork to start Freelancing.
 Interested in gaining a few skills that would qualify you for most freelancing jobs?
 Check out “4 digital nomad skills that you can learn online for free (or less than $10)” by Elise Darma or “How To Learn The Top 5 Freelance Skills With Online Courses” by FreelancingHacks.
 Additionally, there is a good walk-through on how to market yourself successfully as a freelancer at The Hard Refresh: “How to Earn More Money Freelancing”.
 If you are very serious about working as a freelancer or consultant while you travel and don’t just want to pick up the little jobs, consider our FREE Nomad MBA.
+Once you have the skills, create a profile and search for work on Upwork.

 Volunteering / Work Exchange